christine-hya/user-authentication-app/README.md

 This project consisted of creating a user authentication app with a sign-up and log-in system for a dummy local library with PHP and MySQL.
 User permissions had to be divided into regular member access and admin access.
 I used Bootstrap for styling, and implemented prepared statements and MySQLi/PDO to connect to a remote database.

-Members should be able to
+Members are able to
 * search for books based on the title
 * view a table of all available books

-Authors should be able to
+Authors are able to
 * search for a book based on the book title or author's name
 * be able to perform CRUD operations, including adding new books or authors to the database table (create), viewing the existing data (read), and editing (update) and deleting (delete) an existing entry